A little escape can be a healthy thing

 Everyone wants to escape sometimes; it is natural that life will overwhelm us all at one time or another.
-The need to escape can be fleeting or long lasting, & is directly related to the ability to accept what is at hand.
-It is avoidance & a lack of ability to do so which leads us to wishing to escape.
+The need to escape can be fleeting or long-lasting, & is directly related to the ability to accept what is at hand.
+It is avoidance & a lack of ability to do so which leads us to wish to escape.

 Often the wish or need to escape can be seen by the individual as wrong or be filled with guilt, but it should be realised that sometimes stepping back from what is bringing you down can be good medicine, as it allows for both a recharge.
 This distance can give new perspectives, both of which help with the matter of acceptance.

 Life throws more than its fair share of stones to some.
-Lack of support from others can hinder life’s darker or frustrating times, & such time can also compound feelings of isolation so beware if you feel there is no one about to talk to as your view of the world may simply be blocking you.
-As escape can be found in the simple things, even a chat with a friend can bring enough escape to give you a boost.
+Lack of support from others can hinder life’s darker or frustrating times, & such time can also compound feelings of isolation.
+So, beware if you feel there is no-one about to talk to, as your view of the world may simply be blocking you.
+As escape can be found in simple things, even a chat with a friend can bring enough escape to give you a boost.

 Stuck in escape mode?

-Although self destructive means of escape are not healthy & can prolong & even bury what the original issue was, realisation that the self destructive behaviour is a mask to something can help an inquisitive mind to move forwards when you’re stuck in escape mode.
+Although self-destructive means of escape are not healthy & can prolong & even bury what the original issue was, a realisation that the self-destructive behaviour is a mask to something can help an inquisitive mind to move forwards when you’re stuck in escape mode.